 My throat tightens up.
 Donna’s pleading voice beckons me to go deeper, and I sense many more images pushing for expression.

-Gossamer webs shoot out to my early childhood spent in Brooklyn.
+Gossamer webs shoot out from my early childhood in Brooklyn, New York.
 Playing stickball in the canyon-like courtyard of Montauk High School.
 Dashing between parked cars to catch a football.
 Watching my mother and aunt, both war refuges, place jars of cucumbers that will become pickles on a windowsill of cracked green paint.
-Ogling pinups tacked on the walls of Uncle Alex’s basement where no one ever ventures.
-Reading Superman and Archie comics stacked in the foyer of our brownstone.
+Staring at pinups tacked on the walls of Uncle Alex’s basement where few people venture.
+Reading Superman and Archie comics from the stack in the foyer of my aunt’s brownstone.

-The archive I’m connecting with feels very real, in fact far more real than my present life, which feels suspiciously thin.
+The archive I’m connecting with feels very real, in fact far more real than my present life does, which is suspiciously absent.

-In the room, shadowy shapes are moving all around me, and unsettling moans fill the air, wrenching me from the warm caress of 41st street.
+Shadowy shapes move all around me, and unsettling moans fill the air, wrenching me from the caress of 41st street.
 There is much going on: jumping, dancing, crawling on the floor, clothing being shed and flying up into the air.

 JL’s lips are a millimeter from the mic, his breath just about in my ear.

-Yes, oh yes, JL!
-I will!
-I reach deep into the long bag, intoxicated by the Halloween feel around me, and jump to my feet and join in the dance and the crazed movement, reaching my arms out and spinning in the dim lighting, the cares flying off me like roof-shingles in a hurricane.
+Yes, JL!
+Yes!
+I reach deep into the long bag, intoxicated by the crazed scene around me and jump to my feet and join in the dance and the movement, reaching my arms out and spinning in circles in the dim lighting, my usual self-consciousness flying off me like roof-shingles in a hurricane.

-I freeze in mid-pirouette, bounced out of the spell by an intense, muffled scream a few feet away, powerful but dampened as if by a pillow, and I begin to notice other low-volume unnerving wails.
+At one point, I freeze in mid-pirouette, bounced out of the spell by an intense though muffled scream a few feet away.
+It sounds dampened, as if by a pillow, and I begin to notice other low-volume unnerving wails.
 It dawns on me they’ve been going on all along.

 Of course— the scream towel!
-I remember.
-There’s one in the kit bag I’ve been provided and I reach for it — it’s an ordinary bathroom towel — and I press it tightly to my mouth and throat I’ve been instructed.
+I remember now.
+There’s one in the kit bag I’ve been provided and I reach for it — it’s an ordinary bathroom towel — and press it to my mouth and throat I’ve been instructed.

-True, true, JL!
-A wrenching scream erupts out of me, echoing the anger and frustration of that boy who loathed leaving Brooklyn, who had lost dear friends and the familiarity of that beloved street for a cold, cookie-cutter suburb.
-I scream until sweat and tears glisten on my cheeks and my throat becomes parched, and I dash over and plunge my hand into one of the bowls of cough drops and suck on the little disk until the blessed cooling quells the fire.
+A wrenching scream erupts out of me, echoing the anger and frustration of that boy who loathed leaving Brooklyn, who missed his friends and the warmth of that beloved street, who was taken to a cold, cookie-cutter suburb.
+I scream until sweat and tears glisten on my cheeks and my throat becomes parched, and then dash over and plunge my hand into one of the bowls of cough drops and suck on the little disk until the fire is quelled.

-The air seems to be moving now, laden with the chemicals of raw emotion.
-Colored lights vibrate off stained glass windows, figures rise up, fleece-shirted arms wave, punch the air, and swoop heavenward as people run screaming and grinning, their stockinged feet padding through the space which has been provided for this very purpose.
-Everyone is lost in their own world, their own dream.
+The air seems to be in motion now, laden with the chemicals of raw emotion.
+Colored lights vibrate off stained glass windows, figures rise up and fleece-shirted arms wave, punch the air, and swoop heavenward as people run screaming and grinning, their stockinged feet padding through the space which has been provided for this very purpose.
+Everyone lost in their own world, their own dream.

 There is a different story at the back of the chapel.
-There, people kneel at a long altar filled with sacred objects, commune with photos of the grope’s gurus or scribble notes on pads pulled from their kit bags — thoughts, memories, epiphanies, manic ramblings.
+There, people kneel at a long altar filled with sacred objects and commune with photos of the group’s gurus or scribble notes on pads pulled from their kit bags.
+Thoughts, memories, epiphanies, manic ramblings.

-A half hour later — or maybe it was a millennium — the music slows and softens and everyone falls to the floor, spent.
+A half hour later — or maybe it was a day— the music slows and softens and everyone falls to the floor, spent.

 I am breathing.
 That is all I know.
-Feeling the rise and fall of my chest.
-How real this is.
-I peak at the others who like me, have journeyed for three hours to places that will not be discussed, dissected or articulated, and who, like me, lay splayed out and unmoving on the carpet in what must be an altered state.
+I am feeling the rise and fall of my chest.
+How real that felt.
+I peek at the others, who like me, have journeyed for three hours to places that will not be discussed, dissected or articulated, and who, like me, lay splayed out and unmoving on the carpet in what must be an altered state.

-I feel as if I’d ascended the summit of Everest or completed the Appalachian Trail, spent and energized both, I note with exhausted satisfaction, as I pass through the doors and out into the frigid Denver nightscape.
+I feel as if I’d ascended the summit of Everest or completed the Appalachian Trail.
+I’m spent and energized both, exhausted and satisfied, as I pass through the doors and out into the frigid Denver nightscape.
 Following along with the pack, saying nothing, we disperse to our cars.

-I drive home through air that is miraculously crystalline, imagining that I could reach out of my window and catch a handful of star dust.
-Where the weight of the long bag had been now there is only space.
+I drive home through air that is miraculously crystalline, imagining I could reach out of my window and catch a handful of star dust.
+Where the weight of the long bag had been now there is only lightness.
+Empty space.

-What just happened?
+What was that?
 I wonder.
 It’s a question for which I have no immediate answer.
-And maybe never will.
+Maybe I never will.

 But perhaps there are ways to be free of it — for a time.
 If it means howling like a wolf in a den of the possessed, so be it.
-Or spiriting oneself into terrifying territory and leaving the known behind, why not?
+If it means spiriting oneself into terrifying territory and leaving the known behind, why not?
 I wonder if what I’ve experienced is akin to the vision quest of the native peoples.

-I think about the Miracle of Love hosts, a population unto themselves — spiritual community or cult, take your pick, these people who are determined to break free and bring you along with them, if you care, or dare, to join them.
+I think about the Miracle of Love hosts, a population unto themselves — spiritual community or spiritual cult, take your pick, these people who are determined to break free and bring you along with them, if you care, or dare, to come along.

 Can it be done?
 Who knows.
-But, there was something about it.
-The lightness stayed with me for weeks.
+There was something about what happened.
+The lightness stayed with me for many weeks.